★★★★★

 PubMed / Neurology

-Randomized clinical-trial context for SS-31 / elamipretide as a mitochondria-targeted peptide in a specific diagnosed condition.
+Randomized clinical-trial context for a mitochondria-targeted peptide in a specific diagnosed condition.

 View source →